Online recruitment of new staff

 Guide

-To help you get the most from online recruitment, take a look at your current recruitment process and map out the different stages.
-These stages may include writing the job description, deciding on the salary range, advertising the job, pooling candidates, shortlisting candidates, arranging interviews, contacting applicants, and sending the job offer.
+To get the most from online recruitment, start by reviewing your current hiring process.
+Map out each recruitment stage, such as writing the job description, setting the salary range, advertising the role, collecting applications, shortlisting candidates, arranging interviews, contacting applicants, and sending job offers.

 Virtual recruitment fairs